mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Sustained Costs

 Magic is wearying and requires concentration, so if you are trying to keep a spell running while doing other things, there will be a price to pay due to the concentration and energy spent maintaining the spell.
-Whenever a spellcaster is sustaining a spell, they take a 1 Disadvantage to any action test for each spell they sustain.
+Whenever a spellcaster is sustaining a spell, they take a 1 DISADVANTAGE to any action test for each spell they sustain.

 ### Combat Spells